Vision rehabilitation

 Vision rehabilitation (often called vision rehab) is a term for a medical rehabilitation to improve independent living skills in individuals with low vision or blindness.
 In other words, it is the process of restoring functional ability and improving quality of life and independence in an individual who has lost visual function through illness or injury.
 Some visual rehabilitation services are focused on low vision, which is a visual impairment that cannot be fully corrected by regular eyeglasses, contact lenses, medication, or surgery.
 Low vision interferes with the ability to perform everyday activities.
 Visual impairment is caused by factors including brain damage, vision loss, and others.
 Of the vision rehabilitation techniques available, most center on neurological and physical approaches.
-According to the American Academy of Ophthalmology, "Provision of, or referral to, vision rehabilitation is now the standard of care for all who experience vision loss.."

 Definition

 Rehabilitation (literally, the act of making able again) helps patients achieve physical, social, emotional, spiritual independence and quality of life.
 Rehabilitation does not undo or reverse the cause of damage; it seeks to promote function and independence through adaptation.
 Individuals can seek rehabilitation in different domains, such as motor rehabilitation after a stroke or physical rehabilitation after a car accident.
 Low vision can be caused by many diseases.